ONSdigital/ons-schema-definitions/docs/dx-eq.rst

     exercise_sid
       Collection exercise ID
     instrument_id
-      The collection instrument ID - used by legacy downstream systems period
+      The collection instrument ID - used by legacy downstream systems.
+Referenced by some systems as the form_type.
+    period
       The collection period date in ISO 8601 version